Review of The Dock Manual: Designing/Building/Maintaining (Max Burns- author)

 - Winterize your dock

 This is a very good book for the beginning or intermediate do-it-yourself dock builder.
-It offers common sense practical advise on materials, types of docks and the different applications of each type.
+It offers common sense practical advice on materials, types of docks and the different applications of each type.
 The Dock Manual provides good general-purpose advice and light instruction for anyone wanting to build a simple dock.

 More Articles About Docks: